Terry Matalas: Recent work

+In 2024, Matalas was hired by Marvel Studios to serve as showrunner for the Marvel Cinematic Universe TV series VisionQuest, set for release in 2026.

 Personal life

-While making 12 Monkeys, Matalas became a father.
-In that time he also lost his own dad, with whom he would watch Back to the Future as a child.
+While making 12 Monkeys, Matalas became a parent.
+During that time, he also lost his father.

-Matalas is an official restorer for the original DeLorean cars from the film, and he and fellow enthusiast Joe Walser spent nearly two years working to restore Universal's original hero car.
+Matalas is an official restorer for the original DeLorean cars from the film Back to the Future, and he and fellow enthusiast Joe Walser spent nearly two years working to restore Universal's original hero car.
 Since its completion, the car has lived in the Petersen Automotive Museum.
 Matalas also owns a second replica DeLorean, built from parts of the film's second hero car.
 It has been displayed at the Academy Awards, in Super Bowl commercials, and on Jay Leno's Garage.